-The target achievement bonus is determined as follows: Amount paid as a target achievement bonus = target achievement x (target achievement bonus + fixed remuneration)/100 - fixed remuneration
+The amount paid as a target achievement bonus is determined as follows: Amount paid as a target achievement bonus = target achievement x (target achievement bonus + fixed remuneration) / 100 - fixed remuneration

-4.2.4 Remuneration of risk takers below the level of managing director at BSH The remuneration of risk takers below the level of managing director at BSH and SHK (including managing directors at SHK) comprises a pensionable basic salary, a fixed non-pensionable remuneration component, and a target achievement bonus.
+4.2.4 Remuneration of risk takers below the level of managing director at BSH

+The remuneration of risk takers below the level of managing director at BSH and SHK comprises a pensionable basic salary, a fixed non-pensionable remuneration component, and a target achievement bonus.

 Target achievement ranges from 0 percent to 120 percent.
 Target achievement, which is used to determine the level of variable remuneration, is broken down as follows: 75 percent entity targets, 5 percent DZ BANK Group target, 10 percent targets for the organizational unit, and 10 percent individual targets.
-The breakdown for the managing directors of SHK is the same as for the members of the Board of Managing Directors of BSH; all targets are measured over a one-year period.
 In accordance with the provisions of InstitutsVergV, the remuneration system for risk takers includes a ban on hedging.